 Tip #5: Luigi’s Hot Pizza

-Pizza is a comfort food, all over the world, also in Bali.
-To this conclusion came the two foodies Maurice Terzini and Adrian Reed.
-Terzini and Reed imported a wood fired pizza oven from Naples and started Luigi’s Hot Pizza shop in the heart of Canggu.
-Naturally raised for 24 hours and 100% handmade, so is the pasta — made in house daily.
+Pizza is a comfort food all over the world, including Bali.
+This was the conclusion of foodies Maurice Terzini and Adrian Reed.
+Terzini and Reed imported a wood-fired pizza oven from Naples and started Luigi’s Hot Pizza shop in the heart of Canggu.

 - Daily: 4 pm – 12 am